MadushanDinusha/Multi-Module-Maven-Project-Using-Java/README.md

   i)  Core
   ii) Service
 In the Core three sorting classes and one Interface has implemented
 This project Takes Command Line arguments and sort the numbers and return with the time it took to sort the number array in nano seconds
-To use JUnit5 add following dependencies to main pom
+In order to use JUnit5 add following dependencies to main pom

     <dependency>
       <groupId>org.junit.jupiter</groupId>